microsoft/IoT-For-Beginners/3-transport/lessons/3-visualize-location-data/README.md

 1. On the Create Azure Maps Account page, enter:

    - Your subscription in the dropdown box.
-   - A Resource group to use (create a new one if needed)
+   - A Resource group to use (use 'gps-sensor' as you have done throughout these lessons)
    - Add a name for your account
    - Choose a Pricing tier.
 The Pricing tier for this account.
 S0 will work for this small project.